Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping

-Fig. \ref{fig2} shows a ternary plot visualizing the proportion of the channel groups that contributed the most to true positive water pixel predictions in cloud-covered areas of the test dataset, across each of the 10 repeated experiments using U-Net and U-Net++.
-The three axes correspond to the proportion of channel groups (SAR, RGB, and NIR) that contributed the most to water pixel predictions, with values ranging from 0\% to 100\%.
-The blue circular markers represent the experiments using the U-Net model, and the red diamond markers indicate the results from the experiments using the U-Net++ model.
-The position of each point is determined based on the proportion of each channel group that contributed the most to the model predictions in true positive water pixels.
+To support a more in-depth analysis of the alignment scores for each reference explanation, Fig. \ref{fig2} shows a ternary plot visualizing the proportion of the channel groups that made the largest contribution to correctly predicted water pixels in cloud-covered areas across the 10 repeated experiments using five different models.
+In Fig. \ref{fig2}, the three axes correspond to the proportion of channel groups (SAR, RGB, and NIR) that contributed the most to water pixel predictions, with values ranging from 0\% to 100\%.
+The blue circular, red diamond, green square, orange cross, and purple star markers represent the experiments using U-Net, U-Net++, SegFormer, PyramidMamba, and SMAGNet, respectively.
+Each point represents the result of a single independently trained model, and its position is determined by the proportion of each channel group that made the largest contribution to true positive water pixel predictions.

-In Fig. \ref{fig2}, both the U-Net and U-Net++ models exhibit consistent trends in the ternary plot.
+As shown in Fig. \ref{fig2}, the five models exhibit distinct distribution patterns in the ternary plot, indicating that different model architectures exploit the three channel groups differently for water pixel prediction under cloud-covered conditions.
 To investigate the characteristics of models positioned on the ternary plot, three representative models, cases (a), (b), and (c), were selected.
 Notably, cases (a), (b), and (c) show models with different proportions of channel groups that contribute most to true positive water pixel predictions under cloudy conditions, even when trained under the same configurations.